Vladiradi/java-team-gardenshop/readme.md

 # Java Team Project – GardenShop

 ### 📌 Project Description
-Team-based backend project of an online store of home and garden products, implemented in Spring Boot Java.
-Garden Shop — это backend-приложение для интернет-магазина, позволяющее клиентам просматривать каталог товаров, добавлять их в корзину, оформлять заказы и отслеживать их статус.
-Администраторы могут управлять товарами, категориями, скидками и получать отчёты по продажам.
+Garden Shop is a backend application for an online store that allows customers to browse the catalog of products, add them to cart, place orders and track their status.
+Administrators can manage products, categories, discounts and receive sales reports.

 ### 📌 Clone